2nd Battalion, 25th Marines: Roi Namur

 The 25th Marines were transferred to the West Coast in August 1943 the 2nd battalion sailed for San Diego via Panama Canal.
 They arrived on September 10 and marched to the newest marine base, Camp Pendleton and joined 4th Marine Division.
 All division's units began preparing for the first combat deployment in Pacific – Kwajalein Operation.

-The 25th Marines took par tin in the landing exercise on San Clemente Island at the beginning of January 1944 subsequently left San Diego on January 13.
+The 25th Marines took part in the landing exercise on San Clemente Island at the beginning of January 1944 subsequently left San Diego on January 13.
 They reached Hawaii on January 22 and then sailed to Kwajalein Atoll in the Marshall Islands.
 The main goal was to secure the Atoll and get that a new base for future offensives.
-The 25th Marine Regiment was designated a part of the Northern Landing Force, which took part in the capturing of Roi-Namur, the center of air activity in the Marshall Islands.
+The 25th Marine Regiment was designated a part of the Northern Landing Force, which took part in the capturing of Roi (Roi has the Runway, Namur {note before the Americans took the two islands from the Japanese it was two islands, Roi to the East, Namur to the West} Namur had the Ammunition bunkers).
+Roi was the center of air activity in the Marshall Islands.

 The main objective for 25th Marines was the capturing of the small off-shore islands, which should served as artillery sites for fire support of advancing units.
-2nd battalion were tasked the capturing of Ennubir Island, site of the main Japanese radio transmitter.
-The battalion at the dawn of January 31 and captured the Island almost without resistance.
-2nd Battalion, 25th Marines later secured all eight islands, but all without resistance.
+The 2nd battalion were tasked the capturing of Ennubir Island, site of the main Japanese radio transmitter, and power plant for the islands of Roi and Namur (now Roi-Namur) The battalion at the dawn of January 31 and captured the Island almost without resistance.
+The 2nd Battalion, 25th Marines later secured all eight islands, but all without resistance.
 The Kwajalein operation ended with success on February 3, 1944, and 25th Marines sailed for Maui, Hawaii for rest and refit at the end of February of that year.